Contents

 Serializes and writes the current data to the file system based on configuration. |

 Methods to configure how data is saved.
-Accessed via gameData.gameDataConf.
+Call them on the gameData.gameDataConf

 | Method | Description |